Notice of Pre-AIA or AIA Status

 Regarding claim 8, Ueno does not teach that the working fluid is non-flammable.

-However, it would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to reasonably expect that the claimed property of the heat transfer fluid being non-flammable would flow naturally from the teaching of Ueno, because the teaching of Ueno provides substantially the same heat transfer fluid including the same 1,1,2-trifluoroethylene, carbon dioxide, 2,3,3,3-tetrafluoropropene, and difluoromethane as claimed.
+However, it would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to reasonably expect that the claimed property of the heat transfer fluid being non-flammable would flow naturally from the teaching of Ueno, because the teaching of Ueno provides substantially the same heat transfer fluid including the same amount of 1,1,2-trifluoroethylene, the same amount of carbon dioxide, and the same amount of 2,3,3,3-tetrafluoropropene and difluoromethane as claimed.
 Therefore, the invention as a whole would be obvious to a person of ordinary skill in the art.

 Regarding claim 9, Ueno teaches that the working fluid has the global warming potential (GWP) of 250 or less ([0118]), which falls within the claimed range of “less than or equal to 1000”.